destacks/core-ts/packages/server-cli-only/README.md

 # server-cli-only

-The `server-cli-only` package is designed to restrict the import of modules exclusively to React Server Components or scripts running in the CLI.
-This package is an alternative to the `server-only` package, which does not permit the execution of scripts that use modules importing its directive.
+This package is designed only to allow imports from React Server Components and modules used in other server- and edge runtimes.
+If imported from a browser runtime, it throws an error (React Client Components).
+It is an alternative to the `server-only` package, which only permits the execution of React Server Components runtimes but doesn't allow using other server or edge runtimes.

 ## Installation